 Did you know that the average price of a heavy construction vehicle in Australia is a little under $200,000?
 That’s a staggering amount of cash and with vehicles fetching such high prices, they can be sold on at a cut price to unsuspecting users who believe they’ve grabbed themselves a bargain.
 Alternatively, heavy vehicles are also often stripped down to their component parts which are then sold on the black market for a handsome profit.
 Either way, there’s money in construction equipment and lots of it!

-For the professional gang a heavy construction vehicle such as a tractor, excavator, site dumper or telehandler is an incredibly useful piece of kit.
-As a large vehicle it’s often used to remove ATM machines and break through perimeter fences and walls in so called smash and grab raids.
+For the professional gang, a heavy construction vehicle such as a tractor, excavator, site dumper or telehandler is an incredibly useful piece of kit.
+As a large vehicle, it’s often used to remove ATM machines and breakthrough perimeter fences and walls in so-called smash and grab raids.
 But in addition construction vehicles are often hired out again illegally in return for cash by criminals posing as sub hirers.

 Construction vehicles make for easy pickings

-Unlike modern cars which have built in alarm systems and other varieties of anti-theft equipment, construction vehicles generally don’t.
+Unlike modern cars which have built-in alarm systems and other varieties of anti-theft equipment, construction vehicles generally don’t.
 For a highly organised gang who know how tracking devices are fitted, they are usually able to disable the system within minutes, once they are able to locate the connection to the power supply.
 But that’s not all…Surprisingly many older construction vehicles operate a ‘one key fits all‘ ignition system.
-While this makes it easier for the construction site foreman to manage keys, all it takes is for one less than honest individual to get a key cut and they’re in business.
-What’s more many heavy plant vehicles don’t have standardised number plates, so titles and registration of such equipment isn’t mandated.
+While this makes it easier for the construction site foreman to manage keys, all it takes is for one less than the honest individual to get a key cut and they’re in business.
+What’s more many heavy plant vehicles don’t have standardised number plates, so titles and registration of such equipment aren’t mandated.
 Ultimately this means that even when a vehicle is stolen, it can be hard to track.
 This is reflected in recovery figures for stolen construction vehicles which stand at around 40%

 So what can construction site owners do to protect their vehicles?
 Here are some tips…